 That’s why Gogo built its ATG system – Gogo AVANCE – to be the first fully-integrated technology platform available for business aviation.
 Just like a smartphone, AVANCE is a singular system that gives you absolutely everything you need to take full advantage of the network, products, services and applications.

-There you have them: ATG’s very real advantages for the majority of business aircraft that fly their missions in the continental United States.
+There you have them: ATG’s very real advantages for the majority of business aircraft that fly their missions in the continental United States and parts of Canada.
 So what's the next step towards adding aviation's smartest connectivity to your aircraft?
 It's simple, just use our interactive Solution Finder tool to answer a few questions and instantly see the right Gogo AVANCE system for you.

 Download our eBook to learn about the technology, best practices, and value of inflight Wi-Fi.